 Clare and Paul have been working together since 2004, creating award winning pieces.
 Clare‘s creativity and attention to detail, coupled with Paul’s superb making skills and problem solving ability, make them the perfect team.

 “Our main aim is to create pieces of jewellery (or silverware) that have an emotional connection with their owners.
 Jewellery is more than just an adornment, it is a symbol of who we are, to signify the journey we have travelled in our lives.
-We believe that jewellery should always be designed with empathy, by listening and interpreting our clients’ emotions to create that perfect piece that will be passed down through the generations.”
+We believe that jewellery should always be designed with empathy, by listening and interpreting our clients’ stories to create that perfect piece that will be passed down through the generations.”

 2018 saw the arrival of the Varoshe bespoke jewellery showroom and workshop, situated in the picturesque Kent town of West Malling.
-As well as offering the bespoke design service, the new showroom houses handmade pieces of jewellery and silverware from various designers, showcasing the very best in British and international design talent.
+As well as offering the bespoke design service, the new showroom houses handmade pieces of jewellery and silverware from various designers, showcasing the very best in British design talent.
 You can find out which designers are currently on show by clicking here.

 Be sure to follow our Facebook and Instagram pages to keep up to date with all things Varoshe, and if you have any jewellery related questions please do get in touch, we are only too happy to try and help.
 You can find out how to contact us here.